nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-warning">

-:exclamation: **Caution:** Once the FAILS is closed, the undo history will be lost.
+:exclamation: **Caution:** Once FAILS is closed, the undo history will be lost.

 </div>